 Specific notes about prescription products:

 - Heartworm preventive medication is either dispensed for one year or refillable for up to one year.
-A blood test for heartworm disease is needed every two years prior to refilling the medication for those dogs kept on preventive medication year round.
+A blood test for heartworm disease is needed every year prior to refilling the medication for those dogs kept on preventative medication year round per the American Heartworm Society Guidelines.
 Dogs that are not kept on heartworm preventive year round require blood testing prior to dispensing medications.

 - Call to request refills.
 The doctor will check your pet’s chart and authorize the refill.